Category Archives: leaky gut

 Dairy allergies require the affected person to completely avoid all foods containing dairy.
 This can be difficult because many processed foods contain ingredients that can set off a reaction but whose ingredient list does not contain words associated with dairy.
 Some people can reverse their dairy allergy by strictly avoiding dairy for six to twelve months, but others cannot.
 Some children outgrow a dairy allergy, while others do not.
 Because most allergies result when a gene is turned “on,” it can be very difficult to reverse milk allergies.
 Reducing or reversing a dairy allergy must include steps to also heal the digestive tract.
 Extreme measures are typically required to reverse the allergy, but it is possible for some people to eventually eat small amounts of dairy very occasionally without a negative reaction.

 I personally had a dairy allergy so severe that I vomited multiple times per day and was extremely ill for many months.
 Before recognizing my allergy, I lost over 30 pounds, was extremely weak, had hair loss, was extremely grumpy and irritable, had severe acne, and had explosive diarrhea that made leaving the house difficult.
 To put it mildly, I was miserable.
 My dairy allergy was identified by a test called the ELISA Allergy Test.
 This is the test I recommend to my clients who have symptoms indicating a food allergy.
+(I’m now able to very occasionally eat small amounts of dairy without visible symptoms, although I know my digestive system remains healthiest if I refrain.)

 Food allergies can be identified through blood tests, elimination diets, or muscle response testing.
 I do not recommend using “skin prick” testing for food allergies, as that form of testing is very inaccurate and often incorrect.
 Blood testing is also often inaccurate unless dairy is consumed within 72 hours of the blood draw, but there are tests which can identify the presence of dairy antibodies without recent dairy consumption.